After my accident, how do I obtain compensation?

 There will be an opportunity at that mediation, after that lawsuit’s filed, to settle the case there, and a good percentage of those do settle.

-What happens to my North Carolina accident case if the insurance company or insurance adjuster refuses to settle my claim for damages?
+Denial of Claims in NC accident cases: What happens if the insurance company refuses to settle your claim for money damages?

 If it doesn’t settle there, and it’s headed to the courthouse, then the odds become much higher that the cases is going to be tried and you’re going to be in court.